 But that is not how He works…

-for all the things that you have at your dissposible while you wait.
+BE GRATEFUL for all the things that you have at your disposable while you wait.
 It takes only a minute, but write down or say out loud 5 things that you have at that very moment that another person is lacking.
-Food, clothing, a roof over head, gas in your car, $ to pay bills, your health…maybe some of those things are what you are waiting on.
+Food, clothing, a roof overhead, gas in your car, $ to pay bills, your health…maybe some of those things are what you are waiting on.
 So why just thank God for the breathe you just took in?
-Or the opportunity to make someone elses day better with your smile and an encouraging word?
-Being grateful is the first step towards being content.
+Or the opportunity to make someone else’s day better with your smile and an encouraging word?
+Being grateful is the first step towards being content while you wait.

-towards others around you while you wait.
+CHECK YOUR ATTITUDE towards others around you while you wait.
 I consider myself a pleasant person in general.
 However, tell me that I must WAIT longer than expected for something I WANT and I am quick to lose patience!
-Next time my prescription is not ready when I come to pick it up, the line at the grocery store is 6 carts deep, the dress that I want is on back order, I must remember that it is in these tiny, seemly insignificant, everyday moments that I can choose to bring glory to God with my attitude as I wait.
+Next time my prescription is not ready when I come to pick it up, the line at the grocery store is 6 carts deep, the dress that I want is on backorder, I must remember that it is in these tiny, seemingly insignificant, everyday moments that I can choose to bring glory to God with my attitude as I wait.

-about how things will work out while you wait.
-Be patient while as God works on the big things: ministry opportunities to open up; healing for a sick friend; releationships to be repaired and the salvation for loved ones.
-If it is in Him that we find true comfort and contentment, the inconvience of waiting becomes bearable, if not all together inconsequential, when we trust in God to meet our needs.
+DON’T WORRY about how things will work out while you wait.
+Be patient while as God works on the big things: ministry opportunities to open up; healing for a sick friend; relationships to be repaired and the salvation for loved ones.
+If it is in Him that we find true comfort, the inconvenience of waiting becomes bearable, if not all together inconsequential, when we trust in God to meet our needs.

 Sanctifies us.
 Strengthens us.
 Grows us.